Here are some strategies for taking tests and quizzes.

 First, write your name on the test

-There is no excuse for forgetting this, and some teachers will lower your grade if you forget.
+There is no excuse for forgetting this, and many teachers will lower your grade if you forget.

 Don’t think that you have to take the test in the order the questions are written.
 Look ahead to see what kind of questions there are.
 Are there diagrams or graphs with information that would be useful on other questions?
-Look at the essay question, and keep it in mind when doing other questions.
+Look at any essay questions, and keep them in mind when doing other questions.

 This one’s from A Mind for Numbers.
 Start off answering the hardest questions.
 Maybe an essay question, or something that tends to show up at the end.
 Work on that for a few minutes.
 When you hit a road block, move on to easier questions.
 Then, when you get a bit of motivation, or a spark of inspiration, return to the hard question.